Austin Scott: 2010

 With millions of dollars in campaign donations from national PACs, Scott challenged Democratic incumbent Jim Marshall in Georgia's 8th congressional district.
 He defeated Marshall in the November 2 general election with 53% of the vote to Marshall's 47%.

 Scott originally planned to campaign for governor of Georgia, announcing his campaign in January 2009.
-He made headlines for walking more than 1,000 miles around the state in his "Walk of Georgia", introducing a bill to abolish tolls on Georgia 400 and leading the charge in pressuring Georgia State Attorney General Thurbert Baker to file suit against the federal government over the controversial health care reform bill passed in March 2010.
+He made headlines for walking more than 1,000 miles around the state in his "Walk of Georgia", introducing a bill to abolish tolls on Georgia 400 and leading the charge in pressuring Georgia State Attorney General Thurbert Baker to file suit against the federal government over the Affordable Care Act.
 In April 2010, Scott withdrew from the race for governor to run for Congress.

 In 2010, Scott signed a pledge sponsored by Americans for Prosperity promising to vote against any global warming legislation that would raise taxes.

 2012

 During his first term, Scott represented a fairly compact district in the center of the state, from Macon to Moultrie.

 Redistricting after the 2010 census made the 8th somewhat more secure for Scott.
 Notably, a large chunk of the district's black residents were drawn into the neighboring 2nd district.
 This included most of Macon and surrounding Bibb County (except for a sliver in the north); Macon had been the heart of the 8th and its predecessors for more than a century.
 To make up for the loss of population, the General Assembly pushed the 8th all the way to the Florida border, adding Thomasville and most of Valdosta from the old 2nd.
 The old 8th already had a significant Republican lean, with a Cook Partisan Voting Index of R+10.
 The new 8th had a CPVI of R+15, making it the 11th most Republican district in the Eastern Time Zone and one of the most Republican districts in the country.

 Scott was unopposed in both the primary and general elections.